TAFMEDS

 Key terms to master:

-• Preference assessments (single stimulus, paired stimulus, multiple stimulus with/without replacement, free operant)
+• Preference assessments (multiple stimulus, paired stimulus, free operant)

 • Operational definitions